facebookresearch/LayerSkip/README.md

 ## Evaluate

-We have integrated our generation scripts with [Eleuther Language Model Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness/tree/main) to enable a large number of tasks.
+We have integrated our generation scripts with [Eleuther Language Model Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness/tree/main) to enable a large number of tasks and properly post-process generated text.

 ```console
 $ torchrun eval.py --model facebook/layerskip-llama2-7B \